krasimir/techy/_src/docs/index.md

 		return {
 			css: {
 				preprocessor: 'sass',
-				index: 'sass/*.scss'
+				index: '_css/sass/*.scss'
 			}
 		}
 	}

 You need to install `gulp-sass` for the current project to get this working.
 So, simply run `npm install gulp-sass`.

-#### No CSS preprocessor, plain CSS files

-The `index` property accepts glob pattern.
-All the files matching that pattern are concatenated.

-	module.exports = function() {
-		return {
-			css: {
-				preprocessor: 'none',
-				index: 'css/**/*.css'
-			}
-		}
-	}

 ### JavaScript

 Techy uses *gulp-concat* and *gulp-uglify* to produce the JavaScript needed for the pages.
-Just put your scripts in `/themes/[your theme]/js` directory and they will be merged into `[destination folder]/public/scripts.js`
+Just put your scripts in `/_js` directory and they will be merged into `[destination folder]/public/scripts.js`

 ### Templates

 No matter what you do you will need some partial system.
 I.e. save a piece of code and inject it in several places.
 For such cases, Techy provides the `template` method.
-The function searches for templates in `/themes/[your theme]/tpl` directory.
+The function searches for templates in `/_tpl` directory.
 For example:

 	&lt;% template('footer.html') %>

-Will check for `/themes/[your theme]/tpl/footer.html` or just for `/footer.html` in the root directory and if it finds the file will import its content.
+Will check for `/_tpl/footer.html` or just for `/footer.html` in the root directory and if it finds the file will import its content.

 ## Writing HTML